Isotopic tiling theory for hyperbolic surfaces: Lifts of Mapping Class Groups

-Now let $S\subset G$ be an arbitrary subgroup, which contains a characteristic subgroup $C$ of $G$.
-Any automorphism of $G$ induces one on $C$ and, since $C$ is normal in $S$ and $G$, the extension to both of them is unique.
-So, $\alpha|_C$ extends uniquely to $\alpha|_S$ and to $\alpha$.
-If there was some other extension of $\alpha|_S$ to an automorphism of $G$, then this would contradict the uniqueness of the extension of $\alpha|_C$ to $\alpha$. \end{proof} Note that lemma \ref{lem:uniqueext} remains valid within the class of geometrical automorphisms.

-We now give a short proof of the Birman-Holden property for general orbifold groups, which is somewhat different than that in \cite{Zieschang1973}. \begin{proposition} Let $S\subset G$ be a finite index subgroup of the hyperbolic orbifold group $G$ that is not cyclic.
-If a $G$-fiber preserving homeomorphism $\varphi$ of $\mathbb{H}^2$ is $S$-fiber isotopic to the identity, then $\varphi$ is $G$-fiber isotopic to the identity. \end{proposition} \begin{proof} By assumption, $\varphi$ induces an automorphism $\alpha$ of $G$, which induces $\id_{S}$ on the subgroup $S$, so by lemma \ref{lem:uniqueext} $\alpha=\id_{G},$ which by theorem \ref{thm:mcgout} implies that $\varphi$ is $G$ fiber isotopic to the identity. \end{proof} An important technical consequence of this Birman-Hilden property in terms of isotopic tiling theory is that two sufficiently complicated tilings that arise from decorations w.r.t. a non-conjugate pair of sets of generators are never isotopic in $S,$ even if they are topologically not distinct, i.e. they are related by a homeomorphism of $S$.
-Indeed, two sufficiently complicated decorations from a non-conjugate pair of sets of generators for $\Gamma$ are isotopically distinct in $\mathbb{H}^2/\Gamma$ by the arguments outlined in section \ref{sec:outs}, so by theorem $2$ the map exchanging these decorations must be nontrivial.
-Now, by proposition \ref{prop:BHgen} above, as tilings of a Riemann surface that covers $\mathbb{H}^2/\Gamma$, the two tilings cannot be related by an isometry.
+We now give a short proof of the Birman-Hilden property for general orbifold groups, which is somewhat different than that in \cite{Zieschang1973}. \begin{proposition} Let $S\subset G$ be a finite index subgroup of the hyperbolic orbifold group $G$.
+If a $G$ fiber-preserving homeomorphism $\varphi$ of $\mathbb{H}^2$ is $S$-fiber isotopic to the identity, then $\varphi$ is $G$-fiber isotopic to the identity. \end{proposition} \begin{proof} By assumption, $\varphi$ induces an automorphism $\alpha$ of $G$, which induces $\id_{S}$ on the subgroup $S$, so by lemma \ref{lem:uniqueext} $\alpha=\id_{G},$ which by theorem \ref{thm:mcgout} implies that $\varphi$ is $G$-fiber isotopic to the identity. \end{proof} An important technical consequence of the Birman-Hilden property for isotopic tiling theory is that two sufficiently complicated tilings that arise from decorations w.r.t. a non-conjugate pair of sets of generators for the symmetry group $\Gamma$ with orbifold $\mathcal{O}$ are never isotopic in $S,$ where $S$ is any hyperbolic surface with symmetry group $\Gamma$.
+Indeed, two sufficiently complicated decorations from a non-conjugate pair of sets of generators for $\Gamma$ are isotopically distinct in $\mathbb{H}^2/\Gamma$, so by theorem \ref{thm:mcgout} the map in $\Mod(\mathcal{O})$ exchanging these decorations must be non-trivial.
+Now, by proposition \ref{prop:BHgen} above, as tilings of the Riemann surface $S$ that finitely covers $\mathbb{H}^2/\Gamma$, the two tilings, even if they are related by a homeomorphism of $S$, cannot be related by an isotopy in $S$.

-As another result of the Birman-Hilden property, given a covering of orbifolds $\mathcal{O}_1\to\mathcal{O}_2$, with groups $G_1$ and $G_2$ respectively, a homeomorphism class in $\mathcal{O}_2$ lifts to one in $\mathcal{O}_1$, iff there is a lift of a representing homeomorphism.
-By theorem \ref{thm:submcgs}, this is equivalent to the corresponding automorphism of $G_2$ restricting to an automorphism of $G_1.$ In other words, a geometric automorphism of $G_1$, induced by a map $f$ such that $fG_1f^{-1}=G_1$, is extendable to $G_2$, iff $f$ satisfies $fG_2f^{-1}=G_2.$